Dear family members,

 - Visitors must declare that they have no symptoms/are not isolating and undergo a temperature check before being permitted to enter.

-- You will be asked to wear a surgical face mask during the visit.
-This will be provided by us and appropriate disposal of all PPE will be facilitated at the end of the visit.
+- You will be asked to wear a face covering during the visit.
+A surgical face mask will be provided by the nursing home if you do not have your own.
+Appropriate disposal of all PPE will be facilitated at the end of the visit.

 - Visitors must sign-in using their own pens or the person receiving them can sign-in on their behalf.

-- It is OK to bring a gift or other things the person needs when you visit.
+- The visitor can bring a gift or other things the person needs when they visit.

 - No refreshments will be made available to visitors during the visit.